 Is living off-grid illegal?
 That depends.
-When it comes to legally living off-grid, there are many different aspects to look at.
+When it comes to living off-grid legally, there are many different aspects to look at.
 To begin with, what exactly do we mean by off the grid?

 However, there also is a wider understanding that when somebody says that they are “going of the grid” it means that they are disappearing from society.
 They are most likely talking about being self-sufficient and anonymous.
 This is the approach we are going to take.

 We are going to look at living off-grid as a comprisal of several different factors: the electrical grid, harvesting rainwater, food independence, and sewage management.
-Should one be able to remove themselves from others’ involvement in these four regions, they can effectively be called being “off the grid.”
+If one can remove themselves from others’ involvement in these four regions, they can effectively be called “off the grid.”

 Let’s look at harvesting rainwater first.
 For if you can’t even be allowed to drink the rain that falls from the sky, are you really free?

 The most common way that people harvest their own rainwater is via water barrels.
 Keep in mind that this is solely the rainwater that I am talking about.

 Suppose you attempt to harvest water from the ground.
 In that case, we’re talking about an entirely different ball of wax with an entirely different set of regulations which will vary depending upon your locale.